kaz-yos/reveal-in-osx-finder/README.md

 There is no dependencies, except that it only works on the OS X environment on Macs.

-When it becomes available on MELPA, do the following, then choose and install reveal-in-finder.
+It is available on the MELPA repository.
+Do the following, then choose and install reveal-in-finder.

+To configure the MELPA, see this: http://melpa.milkbox.net/#/getting-started

 ```
 M-x list-packages